-- The school adheres to best practice regarding e-teaching and the internet. - Certain sites are blocked by the school's filtering system and the school's IT department monitors pupils' use of the network. - Pupils must not attempt to bypass college network or system security by installing or configuring VPN, proxies, web anonymisers or any other solution designed to bypass web filtering and/or provide anonymous access to internet. - The IT department monitors email traffic and blocks SPAM and certain attachments. - The school issues all pupils with their own personal school email address.
+- The school adheres to best practice regarding e-teaching and the internet. - Certain sites are blocked by the school's filtering system and the school's IT department monitors pupils' use of the network. - The IT department monitors email traffic and blocks SPAM and certain attachments. - The school issues all pupils with their own personal school email address.
 Access is via personal LOGIN, which is password protected.
-The school gives guidance on the reasons for always logging off and for keeping all passwords securely. - All passwords are required to be changed on a regular (half-termly) basis to enhance security. - The school has strong anti-virus protection on its network which is operated by the IT department.
+The school gives guidance on the reasons for always logging off and for keeping all passwords securely. - The school has strong anti-virus protection on its network which is operated by the IT department.